 How To Propagate Philodendron Ring Of Fire

 The easiest way to propagate a philodendron ring of fire is with a stem cutting.
 Take a cutting with at least one node and one leaf and let it callous over for about an hour or two before potting it up into a cup of wet sphagnum moss.
+Use the sharpest knife you can when making the cut as they can be quite tough when mature.
 Then keep the cup in a warm humid place and put it in a clear plastic bag to keep it humid.
 Put that next to a bright windowsill just to the side so it’s out of direct sun.
 It takes anywhere between one to two months to root and then you can pot it up into soil once it’s fully rooted.

 A philodendron ring of fire will do well in the normal household humidity range.
 But it will do best at the high end of that range like 50 or even 60%, so if you can up the humidity with a humidifier or pebble tray you will get the best out of this plant.
 But if you can’t it should be fine in most places of your home down to 40% humidity it will be OK.